svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * ml for the working programmer
 * software foundations
 * programming language fundamentals in agda
+* program logics for certified compiliers
+* certified programming with dependent types
 * concrete semantics
 * decision procedures
 * the calculus of computation